<?xml version="1.0" encoding="UTF-8"?>

 <media:thumbnail url="https://static1.ara.cat/clip/c1a7b31a-cb1f-4883-885a-cfadefc0dd15_16-9-aspect-ratio_default_1058346.jpg"/>

-<subtitle><![CDATA[A publicity advertisement, written entirely in German, changes the name of Mallorca for a German concept that encourages people to come to the island for leisure tourism.]]></subtitle>
+<subtitle><![CDATA[A publicity advertisement, written entirely in German, changes the name of Mallorca for a German concept that encourages coming to the island for leisure tourism]]></subtitle>

 </item>